florianboergel/florianboergel.github.io/_outreach/baltic_earth_2018.md

   - url: /images/amo_fig_2.png
     image_path: /images/amo_fig_2.png
     alt: "AMO Fig. 2"
+author_profile: true
 ---

-Mein Vortrag zum in der Session Salinity Dynamics mit dem Titel: The impact of the Atlantic Multidecadal Oscillation on the salinity variability of the Baltic Sea
+My presentation was within the session salinity dynamics.
+The title of my presentation was: 'The impact of the Atlantic Multidecadal Oscillation on the salinity variability of the Baltic Sea'

-## Text in den Conference Proceedings:
+## Description of my talk in the conference proceedings:

 ### Baltic Sea